leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 **Allow only UPPER CASE in Supplier Name** - By default Yes is configured, Supplier Name will be accepted only in UPPER Case and if lower case is entered then it is changed to uppercase in My Information form.

 **Allow Special Character In Supplier Name** - Based on the slection, special characters is allowed for supplier name in My Information form.

+**Tax ID Maximum Length** - Based on this configuration the length of the Tax ID is defined.
+The maximum length is 15 and the minimum length is 11.

+**My Information Form Success Message** - This message will be dispalyed once the onboarded supplier submits the form.

 **Supplier Template** can be created in M3 using program **CRS620** with status **‘05-Suppl Template’**.